All you need to know about hosting a #play14 event

 How to become a #play14 event host?

-To become a #play14 host, you must have attended at least one #play14 event as a participant.
-This experience allows you to gain insight into our community and understand the mindset we aim to cultivate among hosts.
+The first rule to become a #play14 host is that you must have participated in at least one #play14 event.
+This experience allows you to gain insight into our community and understand the mindset we aim to cultivate at #play14.
+We strongly believe that only by experiencing #play14 can you reproduce this wonderful and playful experience.

 As a host, you’ll be responsible for upholding the spirit of the original event and ensuring a memorable experience for your attendees.